Miss Americana & the Heartbreak Prince

-"Miss Americana & the Heartbreak Prince" is a song by American singer-songwriter Taylor Swift, taken from her seventh studio album Lover (2019).
-She wrote the song a few months after the 2018 U.S. midterm elections to capture her disillusionment with the American political climate.
-Produced by Swift and co-writer Joel Little, "Miss Americana & the Heartbreak Prince" is an atmospheric gloomy synth-pop song with marching band-styled percussion and background cheerleading shouts.
-Its lyrics use high school imagery to depict the protagonist's struggles navigating through a flawed system, with allusions to a troubled love story.
+"Miss Americana & the Heartbreak Prince" is a song by the American singer-songwriter Taylor Swift from her seventh studio album, Lover (2019).
+She wrote and produced the song with Joel Little, a few months after the 2018 U.S. midterm elections to capture her disillusionment with the American political climate under the first Trump presidency.

+"Miss Americana & the Heartbreak Prince" is a synth-pop track instrumented by marching band–styled percussion and background cheerleading shouts.
+A protest song, its lyrics use high-school imagery as a metaphor to describe the struggles of navigating a flawed system.
+The refrain alludes to a troubled love story between the titular characters amidst the chaos.
+Many critics have regarded the song as Swift's first explicit social commentary.
+Most reviews were fond of the lyricism as poetic and meaningful; a few initial reviews were unimpressed but have retrospectively appreciated the political message.

-Most music critics praised the track's production, poetic lyricism, and layered messages, but a few were unimpressed with Swift's efforts to write a political song.
-Some journalists noted "Miss Americana & the Heartbreak Prince" as Lover most political song and that it represented Swift's decision to become more socially engaged, departing from her previous apolitical stance.
-After Lover was released, the song charted on the singles charts in Australia, Canada, Scotland, and Singapore.
-In the United States, it peaked at number 49 on the Billboard Hot 100.
-Its title is the namesake to Swift's 2020 documentary film, Miss Americana, and it served as the opening number on the Eras Tour (2023).
+"Miss Americana & the Heartbreak Prince" charted in Australia, Canada, Portugal, Scotland, Singapore, and the United States.
+It has received certifications in Australia, Brazil, New Zealand, and the United Kingdom.
+Swift performed a portion the song as the opening number to the Eras Tour (2023–2024).
+The song is the namesake to Swift's 2020 documentary film, Miss Americana, and turned "Miss Americana" into a sobriquet for her.